 As a result of the webinar series, Extension professionals and partners will be more aware of existing water resources and how they relate to weather and climate in North Central region.
 Additionally, the participants will be empowered to use the new relationships and knowledge gained to improve programming in the water resource program area, particularly impacting the ability of the network to “generate measurable economic, environmental, and social impacts in the short and long‐term, with a focus on watershed planning and climate change and adaptation.”

-During each webinar session, there will be a brief survey to assess the value of the information presented, what the attendees learned, and likelihood of the attendees to use the information they learned in their communities.
-At the conclusion of the webinar series, there will be an evaluation done to assess the entire program as a whole.
-This final evaluation will be distributed by email and completed online.
+During each webinar session, there was a brief survey to assess the value of the information presented, what the attendees learned, and likelihood of the attendees to use the information they learned in their communities.
+At the conclusion of the webinar series, there was an evaluation done to assess the entire program as a whole.
+This final evaluation was be distributed by email and completed online.

 *View the Regional Climate Team project here, a continuation of this Climate Change and Water for Agriculture Education for Extension Professionals